 Alice would become a major landowner in Wolf Creek.
 In 1913, Alice installed an electric plant to light the hotel worked to supply lights for the residents of Wolf Creek as electric power was not yet in Wolf Creek.
 In 1916 she leased the hotel to Roy and Mabel Davis – the parents of Eva Davidson’s first husband.

 Wolf Creek Inn is the oldest continuously operated hotel in the Pacific Northwest.
-It is here that Jack London completed his novel "Valley Of The Moon."
-As an important stop on the sixteen days' journey from San Francisco to Portland, by stage coach, the Wolf Creek Inn has housed practically every important personage found in the Northwest during the early history of Oregon.
+It is here that Jack London liked to stay and worked on his novels.
+The Inn was an important stop on the sixteen days' journey from San Francisco to Portland, by stage coach, the Wolf Creek Inn has housed practically every important personage found in the Northwest during the early history of Oregon.